 We hope you'll love this feature!

 You know it's possible to do minimalist copywriting on Translation.io for some time.
-It means that you can edit the source text of YAML segments.
+It means that you can edit the source text of key/value segments.

 At that time we chose to empty the translations of a segment when its source text was changed.
 It was a fair assumption since it is likely that the translation would also change in such a case and we wanted to avoid inconsistencies.
 This behavior was disappointing for some of our users because sometimes it was just a typo in the source.
 So we improved the process with the use of tags.

 Here is how it works.
-Every time a source text is changed on a YAML segment
+Every time a source text is changed on a translated segment

 (on the UI or in your project during a "sync"), translations are kept and are